 Delicious meals are served and shared in a very loving way at the Ashram.

 The principle of Ashrams in India is to share our food, room, our feelings and our love.
 And we love to share!
-An Ashram should always be a sharing place to stay for any visitor, rich or poor, but unfortunately many Indian Ashrams have turned into guest houses and hotels with the intention of making profit and doing business.
+An Ashram should always be a sharing place to stay for any visitor!
 We are not a hotel nor do we make business in order to enrich ourselves.
 From experience we have learned that we have to ask our guests to share with us by covering their costs so that we do not have extra expenses through their stay and keep alive the concept of the Ashram.

 In any case, before you come to stay at the Ashram, please fill this form and let us know for how long you will stay.
 When filling this form, there are two possibilities:

-Of course we also ask our guests to consider giving a donation on top.
-Please respect our feeling that we don’t want to make a minimum or a maximum donation.
+Of course you are most welcome to give a donation on top.
 For everyone there is another appropriate amount.
 Our children will thank you from their hearts and with their smiles.

 There are thousands of Ashrams in India and it can be confusing when you sit at home, looking at their websites, trying to decide which one you should visit.
 Many Ashrams have strict rules while others are more free.
 In our Ashram you can feel free to simply be yourself.
 You do not need to wear anything specific or cover your head or shoulders, you do not need to get up at a certain time in the morning and there are no ceremonies that are compulsory to attend.

 All visitors are welcome.
-However, this is an Ashram, not a hotel.
-We are happy to open our doors for people who feel a connection with the Ashram and who are interested in our projects and activities.
+We are especially happy to open our doors for people who feel a connection with the Ashram and who are interested in our projects and activities.
 We do not welcome people who are related with any sect and their manipulating activities.

 In his Ashram blog, Swami Ji writes about his Ashram, the life there, how Ashrams were traditionally, what they are now and why our Ashram is special.
 You can also read what he writes about his hometown in his Vrindavan blog.